Kleen-Lab/ViSATUI/README.md

 The software and all stimuli are included in this public repository.

 A PDF of the individual trials (for manual/printable/paper delivery if desired) is in the [`ViSAT_images`](https://github.com/Kleen-Lab/ViSATUI/tree/main/ViSAT_images) folder.
-- ViSAT_Official_TrialsPractice.pdf: Three practice trials
+- ViSAT_Official_TrialsPractice.pdf: 3 practice trials
-- ViSAT_Official_Trials1-100.pdf: Full set of 100 trials (4 blocks of 25 difficulty-balanced trials)
+- ViSAT_Official_Trials1-100.pdf: 100 total trials (4 sets of 25 difficulty-balanced trials)

 ## User interface